AndreasMerentitis/arxiv_explore/README.md

-# Exploration of astroph dataset
+# Exploration of arxiv datasets

 ## Data
-The data are collected by *arxiv_collector*
+The data are collected by *arxiv_collector*.
+Place the downloaded files in the data folder so that they can be found by the training script.

+## Exploration and training
+For exploration of the data, you can use the *test_embedding_2.ipynb* script which is updated to use Tensorflow 1.15.
+After this step you can also train the final model using *train_data.py*

 ## Deployment